 Home to the world’s second-largest economy, China is the largest producer of scientific research papers by volume, and has a citation index that leads in numerous materials science, chemistry and engineering disciplines.

 Results from the QS World University Rankings® 2021 have also revealed that a selection of the world’s leading higher education institutions are based in China.
 At the same time, ongoing investment in the country’s academic landscape has carved out many opportunities for cutting-edge research collaborations.
-The details of these will be shared with you in this interactive panel discussion, which features experts from a number of China’s universities.
+The details of these are available in our webinar recording, which features experts from a number of China’s universities.

 China provides a unique chance for you to advance your career.
 Hear from senior-level academics and HR professionals to learn more about the latest positions and opportunities available to you.